 The first step in the Colorado divorce process is to file the necessary paperwork.
 If you are filing without an attorney (pro se), the initial paperwork that needs to be filed can be found here.

 Filing the case:

-If you both agree to go forward with the divorce and are filing without attorneys, you can both sign the Petition for Dissolution of Marriage as Petitioner and Co-Petitioner.
+If you both agree to go forward with the divorce, you can both sign the Petition for Dissolution of Marriage as Petitioner and Co-Petitioner.
 If your spouse won’t sign the Petition, you can file on your own.
 You don’t have to wait for your spouse to sign off on any papers.
 If you do file on your own, you will need to have your spouse served with the Petition or they will need to sign a Waiver of Service.

 Receiving Divorce Papers:

 If you are a member of the military, a reservist, or in the National Guard on active duty, you can request the proceedings be suspended for a time under the Service Members Civil Relief Act (SCRA).
 You may want to consult with an attorney to discuss whether this is something you would like to do.